grego/cmark-syntax/README.md

 ## Features
-With `latex2mathml` feature enabled, blocks denoted by `math` containing LaTeX formulas are rendered into [MathML](https://developer.mozilla.org/docs/Web/MathML) in iniline mode and analogously for blocks denoted by `mathblock`, in block mode.
+With `latex2mathml` feature enabled, blocks denoted by `math` containing LaTeX formulas are rendered into [MathML](https://developer.mozilla.org/docs/Web/MathML) in block mode and analogously for inline code delimited by `$` at the start and the end in inline mode.

 ## Use
 This preprocessor can be used as a callback for the [Ramhorns](https://docs.rs/ramhorns)